Solid fuel: Cost and transport

 Solid fuels, compared to liquid fuels or gaseous fuels, are often cheaper, easier to extract, more stable to transport and in many places are more readily available.

 Coal, in particular, is utilized in the generation of 38% of the world's electricity because it is less expensive than its liquid and gas counterparts.

 Damage to health and the environment

 Solid fuels require more destructive methods to extract/burn and often have higher carbon, nitrate and sulphate emissions.
-With the exception of sustainable wood/biomass solid fuel is normally considered non-renewable as it requires thousands of years to form.
+With the exception of sustainable wood/biomass, solid fuel is normally considered non-renewable as it requires thousands of years to form.

 Solid fuels are composed of organic materials and can contribute to poor air quality.
 The burning of solid fuels releases more organic aerosol than liquefied petroleum gas and releases many volatile organic compounds, which can contribute to poor air quality through the formation of secondary pollutants such as ground level ozone and secondary organic aerosol.
 The emissions from solid fuels are major drivers of poor air quality in regions where solid fuels are a dominant fuel source.

+In the United Kingdom, the "Heating Equipment Testing and Approvals Scheme" operated by HETAS Ltd. provides an approval and certification service for solid fuel heating appliances, fuels, services, and registered installers, to ensure that they operate safely.